 - You have two or fewer previous DUI charges

 - No one was seriously injured by you while you were under the influence of drugs or alcohol

 You may be charged with a DUI as a felony offense if you have three previous DUI convictions or if someone was injured by your driving.
-Felony DUI offenses may have fines and fees greater than $1,000, revocation of your license, and a prison sentence in a state prison.
-Depending on the circumstances, a felony DUI may trigger the 3 strikes law.
+Felony DUI offenses may have fines and fees greater than $1,000, revocation of your license, and a prison sentence in state prison.
+Depending on the circumstances, a felony DUI may trigger the three strikes law.

-Felony DUIs and the 3 Strikes Law
+Felony DUIs and the Three Strikes Law

 While the original 1994 version of the law had any felony conviction count as a strike towards the harsh mandatory sentencing, the 2012 revision of the three strikes law has redefined what counts as a strike.
 According to the revised law, only a “serious” offense as defined by California Penal Code 1192.7 counts as a strike.
 It enumerates a number of crimes, including: